How to Make AC Fan Regulator Circuit

 Troubleshooting Common Issues

-- Ensure triac and diac are properly connected
+- Ensure the capacitor and resistor are connected properly.

 Frequently Asked Questions - How to Make AC Fan Regulator Circuit: